bbc/psammead/packages/components/psammead-play-button/README.md

 ### Accessibility notes

 This component is expected to provide information about the playable media to screenreaders and other assistive technology.
 It is required that the title of the media be passed to the `title` prop and, if duration is to be displayed, a human-friendly version to `durationSpoken`.
+If the video has guidance information, this is also read out in the assitive text.
 This is used to build a string, which is rendered in a [VisuallyHiddenText](https://github.com/bbc/psammead/tree/latest/packages/components/psammead-visually-hidden-text) element.
 The icon is marked as `aria-hidden="true"`, which means it should be ignored by screenreaders.

 <!-- ## Roadmap -->